imMahmoudKamal/Shortly/README.md

 <p align="center">Made with ❤️ by Mahmoud Kamal &copy; 2022</p>

-This is a simple Chatting App with rooms you can join room and start the chat.
+This is a URL Shortening App where you can shorten any valid link.
 ## Table of contents

 - [Overview](#overview)